kubernetes/autoscaler/vertical-pod-autoscaler/docs/features.md

       memory: 25Mi
 ```

-By using this LimitRange object and the container-level recommendations, when the Pod is killed, the admission-controller sets the following values:
+By using this LimitRange object and the container-level recommendations, the admission-controller sets the following values:
 * For the container called `main`, the request-to-limit ratio is still 1:2, which initially results in a 160Mi memory request and a 320Mi memory limit.
 However, the limit now violates the `max` value in the LimitRange object.
-The admission-controller therefore decreases the request and limit proportionally to maintain the 1:2 ratio, resulting in a 125Mi request and a 250Mi limit.
+The admission-controller therefore decreases the request and limit proportionally to maintain the 1:2 ratio, resulting in a 125Mi request and a 250Mi limit, allowing it to fix within the defined LimitRange.
 * For the container called `sidecar1`, there is no violation based on the LimitRange.
 Therefore, the admission-controller sets a 25Mi request and a 25Mi limit.

 For this example, here are the updated container resource sections: